jonastde/OpenSense_workshop_git_hub/README.md

 The Todos for the workshop particpiants are to:
 * add an own file
 * modify another file
-* delete a file V
+* delete a file G